curtischong/e3j_v2/README.md

 ### TODO:
+- LinearLayer tests
 - support equivariant activation functions
 - Add an equivariance test for 3D outputs
 - support adding scalar features as features

+### Questions:
+- are 0o tensors invariant? e3nn and e3x do NOT allow us to modify this term with a bias term. e3x also doesn't allow it to pass through activation functions.
+HOWEVER: e3nn DOES allow 0o tensors to pass through activation functions. (and scale the other irreps)